PalNilsson/vericode/README.md

 <code>python3 code_checker.py --scores-less-than <i>threshold</i> -t pylint -s <i>directory or file</i></code>

+Standard pydocstyle test of the code in the given directory:

+<code>python3 code_checker.py -t pydocstyle -s <i>directory or file</i></code>

 # Limitations

-Currently, only one directory or file can be processed at a time.
+* Currently, only one directory or file can be processed at a time.
 If a directory is given, the tool will process all files in the directory and its subdirectories.